mostafatouny/mostafatouny.github.io/content/about.md

 **Philosophy.**

-I enjoy abstract thinking and truth discovery using pencil and paper.
-A theory is supposed to be enlightening before it becomes concrete into an application.
-I want my code to be correct by definition rather than by testing.
-I care and envision humanity's future and economic growth by means of leadership.
-Science progress is a social endeavour, and hence it is natural for a mathematician to care about people, teaching, and communication.
-CS theory is supposed to be justified; Either conceptually as deep as mathematics or practically as relevant as computer science.
+A CS theory is supposed to be abstract from specific applications, and yet explains or influences computing practice.
+CS theory may not solve useful problems but the conceptual idea and concepts are necessarily motivated by practice.
+Solutions tied to specific concrete problems loses the potential and power of abstraction.
+CS theory irrelevant to practice may advance math but then it won't be a theory for computing.
 I will always be remembering [Oded and Avi's 1996 essay](https://theorydish.blog/2021/04/15/toc-a-personal-perspective-2021).

+I care about humanity's future and economic growth by means of leadership.
+Science's intellectual progress is a social endeavour, and hence it is natural for a scientist to care about people, teaching, and communication.

 **Community.**